mkijowski/ceg3400/07-permissions/README.md

 # Users

-> In Linux, a user is an entity that can manipulate files (and some other thigns...)
+> In Linux, a user is an entity that can manipulate files (and some other things...)

 Users have some of the following properties: